obenchekroun/hadistory/README.md

 pip3 install --upgrade openai # for online mode
 ```

-5. In order to build and use on RPI Zero 2W, you might need to increase swap memory size :
+5. *OPTIONAL : only if running embarked mode* In order to build and use on RPI Zero 2W, you might need to increase swap memory size :
 ```bash
 sudo dphys-swapfile swapoff # turn off swap to avoid errors sudo nano /etc/dphys-swapfile # edit the variable 'CONF_SWAPSIZE=1000' to increase swap memory to 1000 MB